TN 66 (06-24)

 H. TWP in simultaneous entitlement to DIB, DWB, or CDB benefits

 A beneficiary is entitled to one TWP during a period of entitlement.
-When a beneficiary is simultaneously entitled to two or more Title II disability benefits, he or she is entitled to a separate TWP on each entitlement.
+When a beneficiary is simultaneously entitled to two or more Title II disability benefits, they are entitled to a separate TWP on each entitlement.
 If we credit TWP service months on one record before the claimant became entitled on another record, the TWP months cannot be charged to the subsequent record.

-Consequently, the beneficiary could be in a separate work incentive status (e.g., a TWP on one record and Extended Period of Eligibility (EPE) on another) if the entitlement dates differ, and he or she worked between entitlement dates; or, we could find different total service months used on different entitlements.
+Consequently, the beneficiary could be in a separate work incentive status (e.g., a TWP on one record and Extended Period of Eligibility (EPE) on another) if the entitlement dates differ, and they worked between entitlement dates; or, we could find different total service months used on different entitlements.

-Example: A disabled beneficiary is a mother with child in care (BIC E), and has Medicare (she is disabled and over 50, but has a child in her care).
-She works and uses TWP or EPE months.
-When her youngest child is no longer eligible for benefits, we convert her to a higher benefit payment (from BIC E to BIC W - disabled widow).
-Consider this transition as one period of disability based on her entitlement as an E who is deemed disabled for Medicare DI 25501.360.
-TWP or EPE months from her E entitlement apply when she is converted to W DI 13010.035H.
+Example: A disabled beneficiary is a parent with child in care (BIC E), and has Medicare (they are disabled and over 50, but has a child in their care).
+They work and use TWP or EPE months.
+When their youngest child is no longer eligible for benefits, we convert them to a higher benefit payment (from BIC E to BIC W - disabled widow).
+Consider this transition as one period of disability based on their entitlement as an E who is deemed disabled for Medicare DI 25501.360.
+TWP or EPE months from their E entitlement apply when they are converted to W DI 13010.035H.

 The Disability Control File (DCF) presents summary information for dual-entitlement claims, and claims with multiple TWPs.
 Find the summary information for a particular claim on the Entitlement Summary (ESUM) Screen (see MSOM CDR 002.006).
 Use eWork on all entitlements; the eWork system propagates the earnings information onto the VERN screen onto the DCF.

-NOTE: For Medicare Qualified Government Employees (MQGE): If an MQGE becomes insured for disability benefits, he or she is subject to the same disability evaluation and reviews as a beneficiary who is entitled to disability based on insured status.
+NOTE: For Medicare Qualified Government Employees (MQGE): If an MQGE becomes insured for disability benefits, they are subject to the same disability evaluation and reviews as a beneficiary who is entitled to disability based on insured status.
 For more information on MQGE disability claims, see DI 11035.001.

 I. Entitlement to an EPE after completing the TWP -

 After the TWP is complete, the EPE provisions apply.
 Effective 01/1992, the EPE begins the month immediately following the ninth TWP service month completed within 60 (consecutive) months.
-If a beneficiary is not entitled to a TWP, he or she cannot be entitled to an EPE.
+If a beneficiary is not entitled to a TWP, they cannot be entitled to an EPE.
 For more information on EPE, see DI 13010.210, Extended Period of Eligibility.

 To Link to this section - Use this URL: